magicmatatjahu/kyma/docs/getting-started/27-bind-redis-service-to-microservice.md

   CLI
   </summary>

-1. Create a ServiceBinding CR that points to the newly created ServiceInstance in the **spec.instanceRef** field:
+1. Create a ServiceBinding CR that points to the created Redis instance in previous steps in the **spec.instanceRef** field:

    ```yaml
    cat <<EOF | kubectl apply -f -